qmk/qmk_firmware/keyboards/mechwild/obe/keymaps/jonavin/readme.md

 - Add PrtScr, Scroll Lock, Break, NumLock to Fn layer
 - Implement Win key lock using Fn+Win
 - Layer 2 (LOWER) when right B is held -- for emoticons
-- Layer 2 RGB functions
+- Layer 2 RGB functions, and EEPROM Reset
 - Layer 3 (RAISE) mod on Caps Lock with double-tap to switch to this layer, double tap to switch back
     - provides arrows on WASD and additional nav keys + right hand numpad with 00; an be used for Alt Code entry
     - left spacebar Backspace